kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

   &lt;!-- If the menu is in a hidden state --&gt;
   &lt;body class="isHidden"&gt;

-  &lt;!-- If the menu is in visible state --&gt;
+  &lt;!-- If the menu is in a visible state --&gt;
   &lt;body class="isVisible"&gt;
   </code>
 </pre>